How to batch and repurpose YouTube content

 About

 Hi, I’m Marjy!
-Digital Creator and Content Manager for creators.
+Content Producer + Editor for creators and educators.
 If you’re enjoying this post, here are other ways you can connect with me:

-- Subscribe to get weekly curated content just for creators: I send actionable tips about marketing and online business every Friday morning.
+• Subscribe to my newsletter: I send actionable tips about marketing and online business.
 Join the list here.

-- Let’s work together: I help creators and online service providers with digital marketing and writing.
+• Let’s work together: I help educational creators with YouTube content support and editing.
 I also have Clarity Call sessions if you need help organizing your thoughts.
 Learn more about my services here.